 Effective - this means we looked for evidence that people's care, treatment and support achieved good outcomes and promoted a good quality of life, based on best available evidence.

-At the last inspection this key question was rated as requires improvement.
-At this inspection this key question has improved to good.
+At the last inspection this key question was rated as good.
+At this inspection this key question remained the same.
 This meant people's outcomes were consistently good, and people's feedback confirmed this.